 - Chicken pox

 End of a course of antibiotics

 Sometimes, at the end of a course of antibiotics (last two days at most) and if the child is fit to go back to school, the School Nurse can administer the antibiotic.
-To do so, parents need to provide the medicine in its original packaging, and a dated and signed written consent, allowing the School Nurse to administer the medicine, with the dose and timings.
+To do so, parents need to provide the medicine in its original packaging, and to sign and return to CFBL the “parental consent form for administration of medicines”.